MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 The visual markings are applied to Word, Excel, and PowerPoint documents when the label is applied and when the documented is saved in these Office applications.
 For email messages, the visual markings are applied when the email message is sent from Outlook.

 Visual markings are not applied to documents when the label is applied by using File Explorer and the right-click action.
-Or when a document is classified by using PowerShell.
+Or, when a document is classified by using PowerShell.

 Additional information about these visual markers: